“I do not think of the Muses as deities

 4. Muse Song, The Muse of Self-Kindness:

-Self-talk that elicits creative action is essential for successful creativity.
+Self-talk that elicits creative action is required for successful creativity.
 All too often our harsh self-talk discourages participation and follow-through.
 This principle provides techniques that elevate the creative self rather than diminishes it.
+It reminds us to surround ourselves with those people who believe in us.

 5. Spills, The Muse of Practice, Process and Imperfection:

 Giving oneself permission to be imperfect, to lower standards, to relax into the process are all techniques that continues to prove to be effective to those with procrastination, fear, perfection and overwhelm issue..
-When practice is touted as essential and is made easy and enticing - progress and joy is inevitable.
+When practice is understood as essential and is made easy and enticing - progress and joy are inevitable.

 6. Audacity, The Muse of Courage and Uninhibited Uniqueness: